-Great for camping when space is at a premium.
+Great for camping when space is available.
 Good for family gatherings where you need a lot of extra beds, especially for kids.
-Plush flocked top helps keep sheets in place.
-2-in-1 valve with extra-wide opening.
+Plush, flocked top helps keep sheets in place.
+Has a 2-in-1 valve with extra-wide opening.

 No pump included, so be sure to take one with you.
 Internal chamber seals sometimes leak.